“Many people don’t know the whole truth. . . .

 The following is a roughly chronological list of the people whose protests against racial discrimination on stagecoaches, trains, streetcars, buses, airplanes, cars, and even elevators are recounted in Protesting with Rosa Parks.
 The names of several are not known.
 Names in boldface indicate persons who were killed as a result of their protest.

-Emiliano Mundrucu * David Ruggles * Thomas Van Renselaer * Nathaniel A. Borden * Thomas Downing * Thomas Jinnings * [Unknown] * Frederick Douglass * Mary Newhall Green * [Unknown] * Thomas James * Shadrach Howard * Charles Lenox Remond * Jabez P. Campbell * William Saunders * Basil Dorsey * Sarah Parker Remond * J W. C. Pennington * Elizabeth Jennings * William Wells Brown * William Howard Day * Peter S. Porter * William Still * Hannibal Carter * Miles and Emma Robinson * Sojourner Truth * Mrs. Derry * Harriet Tubman * George Moses Horton * Octavius Catto * Charlotte Brown * William Brown * Emma Jane Turner * Mary Ellen Pleasant * Caroline LeCount * William Nichols * Josephine Decuir * Sallie J. Robinson * Jane Brown * Ida B. Wells-Barnett * Martha, Mary, Lucy, and Winnie Stewart * Lola Houck * William H. Councill * William H. Heard * Homer Plessy * Alice A. Bowie * Georgia Edwards * Mary Church Terrell * Charlotte Hawkins Brown * Benjamin J. Davis * Samuel Wilbert Tucker * “Bigger Thomas #5” * Arthur Wergs Mitchell * Pauli Murray * Elmer W. Henderson * Bayard Rustin * Hugh M. Gloster * Charles J. Reco * Henry Williams * Nora Green * Edward Green * Dovey Johnson Roundtree * Jackie Robinson * Booker T. Spicely * Irene Morgan * Viola White * Langston Hughes * Sarah Elizabeth Ray * Isaac Woodard * Conrad Lynn * Andrew Johnson * Joseph Felmet * Igal Roodenko * James Peck * Dennis Banks * Wally Nelson * Jo Ann Robinson * Thomas Edward Brooks * Sarah Louise Keys * Martha White * T. J. Jemison * Claudette Colvin * Aurelia Browder * Mary Louise Smith * Susie McDonald * Rosa Parks * Wilhelmina Jakes * Carrie Patterson * Bruce Boyntom * Richard Burdine * Henry Nichols * John Lewis * Sandra Bland * Philando Castile * Tyre Nichols
+Emiliano Mundrucu * David Ruggles * [Unknown] * Thomas Van Renselaer * Nathaniel A. Borden * Thomas Downing * Thomas Jinnings * [Unknown] * Frederick Douglass * Mary Newhall Green * [Unknown] * Thomas James * Shadrach Howard * Charles Lenox Remond * Jabez P. Campbell * William Saunders * Basil Dorsey * Sarah Parker Remond * J W. C. Pennington * Elizabeth Jennings * William Wells Brown * William Howard Day * Peter S. Porter * William Still * Hannibal Carter * Miles and Emma Robinson * Sojourner Truth * Mrs. Derry * [Unknown] * Harriet Tubman * George Moses Horton * Octavius Catto * Charlotte Brown * William Brown * Emma Jane Turner * Mary Ellen Pleasant * Caroline LeCount * William Nichols * Josephine Decuir * Sallie J. Robinson * Jane Brown * Ida B. Wells-Barnett * Martha, Mary, Lucy, and Winnie Stewart * Lola Houck * William H. Councill * William H. Heard * Homer Plessy * Alice A. Bowie * Georgia Edwards * Mary Church Terrell * Charlotte Hawkins Brown * Benjamin J. Davis * Samuel Wilbert Tucker * “Bigger Thomas #5” * Arthur Wergs Mitchell * Pauli Murray * Elmer W. Henderson * Bayard Rustin * Hugh M. Gloster * Charles J. Reco * Henry Williams * Nora Green * Edward Green * Dovey Johnson Roundtree * Jackie Robinson * Booker T. Spicely * Irene Morgan * Viola White * Langston Hughes * Sarah Elizabeth Ray * Isaac Woodard * Conrad Lynn * Andrew Johnson * Joseph Felmet * Igal Roodenko * James Peck * Dennis Banks * Wally Nelson * Jo Ann Robinson * Thomas Edward Brooks * Sarah Louise Keys * Martha White * T. J. Jemison * Claudette Colvin * Aurelia Browder * Mary Louise Smith * Susie McDonald * Rosa Parks * Wilhelmina Jakes * Carrie Patterson * Bruce Boynton * Richard Burdine * Henry Nichols * John Lewis * Sandra Bland * Philando Castile * Tyre Nichols

 Praise for